skip navigation 1-800-4-ALFRED (425-3733)

 All students are considered for all types of aid, and financial aid plans are made according to a student’s eligibility in each program as determined by federal and state regulations.
 Offers are determined by financial need based on data provided by the student on the FAFSA.
 Financial aid is conditional based upon continuation of legislative authority and availability of appropriated funds.

-Financial need is calculated using the following formula: Cost of Attendance (tuition, room, meals, fees, books and supplies, transportation) - Expected Family Contribution (EFC determined by FAFSA) = Financial Need.
+Financial need is calculated using the following formula: Cost of Attendance (tuition, room, meals, fees, books and supplies, transportation) - Student Aid Index (SAI determined by FAFSA) = Financial Need.

 Generally, financial aid can be categorized into three types: